How to Start a Real Estate Transaction Coordinator Business

 Determine when you will charge your clients

 You will also need to decide at which stage you will charge clients for your services.
 Most transaction coordinators invoice clients upon project completion or at the end of the month for longer-term or rolling contracts.
+Some, however, ask clients to pay upfront.

 7. Start marketing your new company